tgourley/AWS-Visual-Configuration-App/Documentation/Development.md

 GitLab Repository: https://gitlab.com/dark-anvil-labs-cloud-sketch/cloud-sketch.git

 ### Extensions and Packages:
-Once Visual Studio is installed and the project is open, ensure the that the following Nuget Packages are installed:
+Once Visual Studio is installed and the project is open, ensure the that the following are installed.

+#### Nuget Packages:
 - AWSSDK.Core
 - AWSSDK.EC2
 - AWSSDK.ElasticLoadBalancing